darklife/darkriscv/README.md

 - QMTech NORAM S15: equipped with a Xilinx Spartan-7 S15 running at 100MHz
 - Lattice Brevia2 XP2: equipped with a Lattice XP2-6 running at 50MHz
 - Piswords RS485 LX9: equipped with a Xilinx Spartan-6 LX9 running at 100MHz
+- Digilent S3 Starter Board: equipped with a Xilinx Spartan-3 S200 running at 50MHz

 The speeds are related to available clocks in the boards and different clocks may be generated by programming a clock generator.
 The Spartan-6 is